cher-aim/audiobook-dataset-data-cleaning/README.md

 FROM `cher-pre-project.audible.adb`
 WHERE EXTRACT(YEAR FROM releasedate) < 1998 OR EXTRACT(YEAR FROM releasedate) > 2025;
 ```
+**Explanation:**
+**`EXTRACT(YEAR FROM releasedate)`** isolates the year from a date, allowing us to filter out records outside the expected range (1998 to 2025).
+This ensures the dataset's relevance to the study period.

 **Results:**
-All entries fall within the expected temporal range, confirming the dataset's contextual validity.
+All entries fall within the expected range, confirming the dataset's contextual validity.

 ```sql
 -- SQL Query to detect any duplicate records based on key attributes